How To Create A User-Friendly Website

 Studies say, “it takes about 50 milliseconds (which means around 0.05 seconds) for a person to determine whether he/she should stay on a website or leave.”

 This means that all websites are subject to an utmost level of snap judgements that impact user thoughts within this fatal 0.05 seconds.
 Most of the time, this analysis goes beyond just beautiful design and engaging content.
-So, for a website, to make its visitors stay, it should satisfy the users’ initial requirements, as well as offer convenient experience and straightforward functionality.
+So, for a website, to make its visitors stay, it should satisfy the users’ initial requirements, as well as offer a convenient experience and straightforward functionality.

 Is your website capable of doing that?